Nelson Eddy: Hollywood

 After Eddy and MacDonald left MGM in 1942, several unrealized films remained that would have reunited the team.
 Eddy signed with Universal in 1943 for a two-picture deal.
 The first was Phantom of the Opera and the second would have co-starred MacDonald.
 She filmed her two scenes for Follow the Boys, then both stars severed ties with Universal.
 Eddy was upset with how Phantom of the Opera turned out.

 Among their later other proposed projects were East Wind; Crescent Carnival, a book optioned by MacDonald; and The Rosary, the 1910 best-seller, which Eddy had read as a teen and pitched to MGM as a "comeback" film for MacDonald and himself in 1948.
+Other suggested projects included remakes of The Vagabond King (1930 film), The Desert Song (1929 film) and Mayerling (1936 film).
 Under the name "Isaac Ackerman" he wrote a biopic screenplay about Chaliapin, in which he was to play the lead and also a young Nelson Eddy, but it was never produced.
 He also wrote two movie treatments for MacDonald and himself, Timothy Waits for Love and All Stars Don't Spangle.